zkorum/legal/README.md

 In general:
 - we store data centralized in a PostgreSQL database like usual (AWS RDS)
-- we try not to store/log IP addresses, but I wouldn't write this in the privacy policy / terms of service since Cloudflare use them anyway
+- we try not to store/log IP addresses, but I wouldn't write this in the privacy policy / terms of service since Cloudflare use them to protect from DDoS anyway
 - we also store all the cryptographic proofs in this database as well.
 Every HTTP requests are signed by the user device and cryptographically bound to the data using hashing (a specific public key has signed that they wanted to send a specific HTTP request with the body linked as a hash).
-- in addition to storing the proofs to the PostgreSQL database, **we broadcast most of the cryptographic proofs to the Nostr protocol**.
+- in addition to storing the proofs to the PostgreSQL database, **we broadcast most of the cryptographic proofs to the Nostr protocol** (see details below).
 For that, we broadcast the proof from our backend to one to many Nostr Relay that's configurable on the client side.
-By default, we use the external nostr.damus.io (not sure for the exact relay, to be defined).
+By default, we use the external nostr.lol (not sure for the exact relay, to be defined).
 One day we might run our own relay.
-- in the future we _may_ (not for the first release) broadcast the _data itself (payload)_ together with the proofs to the Nostr Relay.
-If we do so we'll use our own Nostr Relay as the default relay (that cannot be opted out - but people can add additional relays), and our homegrown Relay would not accept any random incoming data like other Nostr Relay do, we would only accept incoming data that originates from a passport (Rarimo protocol - cryptographic bi-directional verifiability) or which originates from our own server (private off-protocol phone number verification - trusted).
-Our Relay would be hosted on an AWS EC2 instance in a Paris server.
-See https://x.com/nicobaogim/status/1868736986548519102 for details
-- in the near future, instead of using Nostr, we will probably broadcast the proof/data to a peer-to-peer network (Waku https://waku.org/), from a server that's configurable client-side.
-The default server to broadcast data would be hosted in our infrastructure.
+- in future, on top of supporting Nostr, we will probably broadcast the proof/data (configurable by users) to a peer-to-peer network (Waku https://waku.org/) from the server in our own infrastructure.
 Only valid data would be broadcast.
+- we will also listen to data (proof+payload) broadcast to Waku, as an alternative way to post to Agora (instead of sending an HTTP request).

 ### Link to the Figma prototype (feel free to play with it)